Zearin/bibtexml2/README.md

 Convert BibTeX files to XML.

 Customizable using Pygments.
-(Or, of course, )
+(Or with XML tools, of course!)

 *More to come soon…*